Skip to main contentSkip to navigation

 Mac Mini models before 2018 used removable 2.5" SATA drives (some with Fusion Drive configurations).
 Recovery on these models is straightforward: remove the drive, image it, and extract data.

 The 2018 Mac Mini introduced the T2 chip with soldered SSD storage and hardware encryption.
-M1 (2020), M2 (2023), and M4 (2024) Mac Minis continue this architecture with NAND soldered to the logic board and encryption keys bound to the SoC's Secure Enclave.
+M1 (2020) and M2 (2023) Mac Minis continue this soldered architecture with encryption keys bound to the SoC's Secure Enclave.
+The M4 (2024) Mac Mini uses a proprietary removable SSD module, but the NAND remains cryptographically paired to the M4 SoC.

 For T2 and Apple Silicon Mac Minis, the recovery path is board repair.
 We isolate the failed component (typically a PMIC or power rail), replace it under a microscope, and restore enough function for the Secure Enclave to decrypt the volume.